-10.13 Tardiness for Members of Volunteer Fire Departments, and Enrolled Civil Defense and Civil Air Patrol Volunteers
+12.14 Tardiness for Members of Volunteer Fire Departments, Volunteer Ambulance Services and Enrolled Civil Defense and Civil Air Patrol Volunteers

-An appointing authority shall excuse a reasonable amount of tardiness caused by direct emergency duties of duly authorized volunteer firemen and enrolled civil defense and civil air patrol volunteers.
+An appointing authority shall excuse a reasonable amount of tardiness caused by direct emergency duties of duly authorized volunteer firefighters, members of volunteer ambulance services and enrolled civil defense and civil air patrol volunteers.
 In such cases, the appointing authority may require the employee to submit satisfactory evidence that the lateness was due to such emergency duties.

-10.14 Leave for Professional Meetings
+12.15 Leave for Professional Meetings